 Enter the country or territory for the information paper you want.
 (We do not have information papers on all countries.)

 Shared interests in the Pacific are an important feature of the relationship, including cooperation on maritime surveillance, disaster relief and development, and broader political dialogue on the integration of the French Pacific territories into the region.
-France is a Forum Dialogue Partner and participated in the Pacific Islands Forum in the Marshall Islands in September 2013.
+France is a Forum Dialogue Partner and participated in the Pacific Islands Forum in Palau in July 2014.

-We value France as an influential member of the European Union with a voice on issues of importance to us and we have welcomed French support for the Partnership Agreement on Relations and Cooperation which New Zealand is currently negotiating with the EU.
+We value France as an influential member of the European Union with a voice on issues of importance to us and we have welcomed French support for the Partnership Agreement on Relations and Cooperation.
 This is a treaty-level agreement which will underpin the bilateral political relationship.

 French companies are significant investors in New Zealand.
 Investment in New Zealand in 2011 stood at NZ$238 million.
-About half of France’s investment in New Zealand is in the “manufacturing” category (notably wine), and half divided between the real estate (hotel) and services sectors.
-French company Thales has won the contract for Auckland’s integrated transport ticketing system.
+About half of France’s investment in New Zealand is in the “manufacturing” category (notably wine), and the remainder divided between the real estate (hotel) and services sectors.
+French company Thales won the contract for Auckland’s integrated transport ticketing system.
 Over 50 French companies have set up or bought into operations in New Zealand.
-New Zealand companies are making inroads into the French market for example in niche high-tech areas (Banking software, healthcare software, telecommunications) and in high end food and beverage.
+New Zealand companies are making inroads into the French market for example in niche high-tech areas (banking software, healthcare software, telecommunications) and in high-end food and beverage.

 France is a fast growing source of tourists, with just under 25,000 arrivals in the year to July 2013.
-The number of young French people arriving under the working holiday scheme has risen from 115 in 2000 to 3,937 in 2012.
+The number of young French people arriving under the working holiday scheme has risen from 115 in 2000 to 6,943 in 2014, with a cumulative total of over 20,000 since the scheme’s inception.
 France is also a popular destination for New Zealanders, with 14,500 New Zealanders travelling there in 2012.

-We have recently increased cooperation with France on Customs, especially in joint work on information sharing to track and combat transnational crime in the Pacific.
-We expect to sign a Customs MoU with France in December to help facilitate law enforcement cooperation.
+A Customs MoU with France was signed in December 2013 to help facilitate law enforcement cooperation.
 New Zealand Customs has invested in French-made “Smartgate” technology for airport passenger processing, making our passenger experience one of the most modern in the world.
-Other Border enforcement agencies are keen to see what New Zealand has put in place.
+Other border enforcement agencies are keen to see what New Zealand has put in place.

-Vibrant cultural links include more than 40 years of the Katherine Mansfield literary fellowship in Menton and the 2011 Tu Ake exhibition at Paris’s Quai Branly Museum.
-A particular focus for our cultural diplomacy has been the repatriation of 16 Toi Moko (tattooed Maori heads) from French national collections.
+Vibrant cultural links include more than 40 years of the Katherine Mansfield literary fellowship in Menton and the 2011 E Tu Ake exhibition at the Quai Branly Museum in Paris.
+A particular focus for our cultural diplomacy was the repatriation of 16 Toi Moko (tattooed Maori heads) from French national collections.
 This return was marked by ceremonies in Rouen in 2011, in Paris in 2012 and at Te Papa.
 The repatriation required France to change its legislation, which it did in 2010.

 Capital City Paris